colinthomas-z80/Pong/README.md

 UNICODE!!!

 Things to add:
-  Scoring\n
+  Scoring.
-  A smarter opponent
+   A smarter opponent.
   A more realistic deflection system.
-Right now the ball only travels at one angle Sound?
+Right now the ball only travels at one angle.
+Sound?